-All pupils are expected to be in their classes by 9:00am where the teacher will record the attendance electronically.
+All pupils are expected to be in their classes - see times above.
+The teacher will record the attendance electronically.
 Any pupil with permission to leave the school during the day must sign out at the school office and sign back in again on their return.